simple-registry/simple-registry/doc/explanation/authentication-authorization.md

 # Authentication and Authorization

-Simple-Registry implements a layered security model with multiple authentication methods and flexible authorization policies.
+Angos implements a layered security model with multiple authentication methods and flexible authorization policies.

 ## Authentication vs Authorization